 - Current, past and present students

-- Staff and their trade unions
+- Staff and their trade unions.
+The senior management team are named on page 2.
+The trade unions of which Carmel staff are members are Unison, GMB, NEU and NASUWT and ASCL.

-- Education sector funding bodies and FE Commissioner
+- Education sector funding bodies and the FE Commissioner

 - The Archdiocese of Liverpool

 - Partner schools and HE partners

 - St Helens Local Authority, Liverpool Combined Authority and Local Enterprise Partnership

 - Local employers (with specific links)

 - SFCA

 - The local community